sau-arv-gul/Pastebin-Archive-Web-Scraper-/README.md

 3. **Rotate Proxies**
     Requests are made using rotating proxies (e.g., from Webshare) to avoid bans or rate limits.
-   We can see here that the scraper fetches content through different proxy servers, which helps distribute the requests evenly and reduces the chance of being blocked.
+   We can see below that the scraper fetches content through different proxy servers, which helps
+   distribute the requests evenly and reduces the chance of being blocked.